parthw98/airportsinus/README.md

 the maximum air traffic.
 This is not only useful for pilots but also useful for government air/flight authorities as it helps them in assigning Air Traffic officers who are centrally appointed to different states since 9/11.
+This map also can be used for travellers who plan to explore the United States.

 #### Primary Functions